oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

-In addition, the [WIT `createAuxImage` command](#wit-createauximage-command) supports creating auxiliary images which solely contain WDT files for the Model in Image use case.
+In addition, the [WIT `createAuxImage` command](#wit-createauximage-command) supports creating auxiliary images which do _not_ contain a WebLogic Server install, and instead solely contain WebLogic Deploy Tool binary, model, or archive files;
+this option is designed for the Model in Image use case.

 Finally, you can use the WIT `inspect` command to inspect images.
 See [inspect images](#inspect-images).